sam3016/colorpicker_fm/README.md

 It is a simple addon I built based on the template (cra-template-fmw) from Geist Interactive(for details, please check: https://github.com/geistinteractive/cra-template-fmw) and react-color

 <h2>Language Support</h2>
-It supports English, French, German, Italian, Dutch, Spanish, Swedish, Japanese, Brazilian-Portuguese, Korean and Simplified Chinese.
+It supports English, French, German, Italian, Dutch, Spanish, Swedish, Japanese, Brazilian-Portuguese, Korean and Simplified Chinese for everything at least in WebViewer.

 You are welcome to send me the translation of other languages.
 I will update it as soon as possible.